Pharmacology of antidepressants: Neurogenic adaptations

-The neurogenic hypothesis states that molecular and cellular mechanisms underlying the regulation of adult neurogenesis is required for remission from depression and that neurogenesis is mediated by the action of antidepressants.
+The neurogenic hypothesis states that molecular and cellular mechanisms underlying the regulation of adult neurogenesis are required for remission from depression and that neurogenesis is mediated by the action of antidepressants.
 A broader view is that antidepressants help by increasing neuroplasticity in general.

 Chronic use of SSRI antidepressant increased neurogenesis in the hippocampus of rats and mice.
-Other antidepressant treatments also appear associated with hippocampal neurogenesis and/or neuroplasticity: electroconvulsive therapy, which is known to be highly effective for depression, is associated with higher BDNF expression in the hippocampus as well as global rewiring; lithium and valporate, two mood stabilizers occasionally used as add-on treatment, are associated with increased survival and proliferation of neurons.
+Other antidepressant treatments also appear associated with hippocampal neurogenesis and/or neuroplasticity: electroconvulsive therapy, which is known to be highly effective for depression, is associated with higher brain-derived neurotrophic factor (BDNF) expression in the hippocampus as well as global rewiring; lithium and valporate, two mood stabilizers occasionally used as add-on treatment, are associated with increased survival and proliferation of neurons.
 Ketamine (see also esketamine), a new fast-acting antidepressant, can increase the number of dendritic spines and restore aspects of functional connectivity after a single infusion.

 Other animal research suggests that long term drug-induced antidepressants effects modulate the expression of genes mediated by clock genes, possibly by regulating the expression of a second set of genes (i.e. clock-controlled genes).

 The delayed onset of clinical effects from antidepressants indicates involvement of adaptive changes in antidepressant effects.
-Rodent studies have consistently shown upregulation of the 3, 5-cyclic adenosine monophosphate (cAMP) system induced by different types of chronic but not acute antidepressant treatment, including serotonin and norepinephrine uptake inhibitors, monoamine oxidase inhibitors, tricyclic antidepressants, lithium and electroconvulsions. cAMP is synthesized from adenosine 5-triphosphate (ATP) by adenylyl cyclase and metabolized by cyclic nucleotide phosphodiesterases (PDEs).
+Rodent studies have consistently shown upregulation of the 3, 5-cyclic adenosine monophosphate (cAMP) system induced by different types of chronic but not acute antidepressant treatment, including serotonin and norepinephrine uptake inhibitors, MAOs, TCAs, lithium, and electroconvulsions. cAMP is synthesized from adenosine 5-triphosphate (ATP) by adenylyl cyclase and metabolized by cyclic nucleotide phosphodiesterases (PDEs).

 Studies on human patients have used imaging approaches to measure the changes in density and volume of specific brain areas.
 The grey matter volume of parts of the brain are differently increased or decreased by SSRI use.
 It appears possible to use brain imaging to predict which patients are likely to respond to SSRI antidepressants.